17cupsofcoffee/tetra-www/src/tutorial/02-adding-the-paddles.md

 ## Drawing to the Screen

-To draw our texture, we'll need to make use of another function from the [`graphics`](https://docs.rs/tetra/0.5/tetra/graphics/index.html) module - [`graphics::draw`](https://docs.rs/tetra/0.5/tetra/graphics/fn.draw.html]):
+To draw our texture, we just need to call the `draw` method on the `Texture` type:

 ```rust
 // Inside `impl State for GameState`: